 Setting up GlassWire for Windows is fairly simple and only requires using a Windows installer that can be downloaded from GlassWire.com.

-GlassWire also comes with a network time machine feature that allows you to see your network activity while you were away, or when your PC or server was idle.
+GlassWire also comes with a network time machine feature that allows you to see your network activity while you are away, or when your PC or server is idle.
 The GlassWire network monitor graph will turn grey with the device is idle.

 One useful feature that GlassWire has that’s turned off by default is its implementation of the VirusTotal API.
 Go to GlassWire’s settings and click “VirusTotal” to turn on this feature.

 VirusTotal will check any network-related apps or processes for malware and report its rating back in the GlassWire user interface.
 You can choose to only check files manually, or you can make GlassWire check any file that accesses the network automatically.

 GlassWire recently added a new feature they call Evil Twin Detection.
 This feature protects business and home networks from malicious cloned WiFi networks.